- Silvia Pergetti

 - Research Interests

-I am a PhD student in Social Anthropology with a strong interest in the link between access to energy and development.
-My research focuses on the electrification of India’s Sundarbans, an area extremely vulnerable to climate change that harbours more than 4 million people.
-In particular, I pay close attention to the material politics of distributed solar energy systems on the Island of Sagar, West Bengal, where competing visions for the future are both in tension with each other and complicated by rising sea levels.
+I am a PhD candidate in Social Anthropology with a strong interest in the link between access to energy and development.
+I study people’s perceptions of schemes for the electrification of India’s Sundarbans.
+I am particularly interested in the entanglements between the material means of energy production and consumption and moral ends of development.
 My research aims to add nuance to the concept of ‘energy transition’ and the monolithic narratives through which it is often expressed.

 At the University of Edinburgh, I am a member of the Not Just Energy Futures research group.
 Currently on fieldwork.

 2017-18: MScR Social Anthropology, University of Edinburgh

 2015-17: MSc Anthropology and Development, London School of Economics

 Prizes and Awards